Synchronizing Rhythms of Logic: Appendix: Mathematics of live and safe marked graphs

 \section{Appendix: Mathematics of live and safe marked graphs}

-Most of what we have to say about marked-graph mathematics is borrowed from \cite{71MarkedGraph}, in which a {\it marked graph} is defined as a finite multi-graph (without loops) along with markings related by a firing rule.
-We augment those marked graphs by labeling tokens according to the labeling rules for NAND and FORK, as in \cref{fig:1a,fig:1b} (labels on out-arrows of ENV are ).\footnote{Marked graphs with labels are a specialization of colored Petri nets \cite{96Petri}, except that we allow multi-graphs with loops.} In addition we make the following two changes. \begin{enumerate} \item We allow loops in multi-graphs, and we claim that the proofs in \cite{71MarkedGraph} carry over to multi-graphs with loops. \item In emphasizing ``snapshots,'' we explicitly flag the issue of associating timeless mathematical propositions with the physical motion of logical operations. \end{enumerate}
+Most of what we have to say about marked-graph mathematics is borrowed from \cite{71MarkedGraph}, in which a {\it marked graph} is defined as a finite multigraph (without loops) along with markings related by a firing rule.
+We augment such marked graphs by labeling tokens according to the labeling rules for NAND and FORK, as in \cref{fig:1a,fig:1b} (labels on out-arrows of ENV are ).\footnote{Marked graphs with labels are a specialization of colored Petri nets \cite{96Petri}, except that we allow multigraphs with loops.} In addition we make the following two changes. \begin{enumerate} \item We allow loops in multigraphs, and we claim that the proofs in \cite{71MarkedGraph} carry over to multigraphs with loops. \item In emphasizing ``snapshots,'' we explicitly flag as non-trivial the issue of associating timeless mathematical propositions with the physical motion of logical operations. \end{enumerate}